tonyhb/tectonic/README.md

   ...
 </Loader>

-// And use the decorator to laod models:
+// And use the decorator to load models:

 @load(props => ({
   org: Org.getItem(['name'], { id: 1 }),